brickbots/framedeck/docs/build_tour.md

 ![speakers](../images/speakers.jpeg)

-Here's the whole thign assembled with all the protective film taken off.
+Here's the whole thing assembled with all the protective film taken off.
 The routing of all the cables takes some care and the top layer is secured with screws to the stand offs

 ![assembled](../images/assembled.jpeg)